tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 ### Everything is a view
 When you go to the home page of a Socrata portal, you can "Search & Browse Datasets and Views".
-This phrasing is sort of wrong.
-Everything in this list is a **view**.
+This phrasing is sort of wrong. "**view**" is just a generic concept that refers to any sort of file or data that is presented to a user.

+Everything in that list on the home page is a view.
 I haven't yet explained what a dataset is, but a dataset is a type of view.
-For example, the top two datasets in [explore.data.gov](https://explore.data.gov/) are currently (July 17) [White House Visitor Records Requests](https://explore.data.gov/dataset/White-House-Visitor-Records-Requests/644b-gaut) and [U.S. Overseas Loans and Grants (Greenbook)](https://explore.data.gov/dataset/White-House-Visitor-Records-Requests/644b-gaut).
+For example, the top two views in [explore.data.gov](https://explore.data.gov/) are currently (July 17) [White House Visitor Records Requests](https://explore.data.gov/dataset/White-House-Visitor-Records-Requests/644b-gaut) and [U.S. Overseas Loans and Grants (Greenbook)](https://explore.data.gov/dataset/White-House-Visitor-Records-Requests/644b-gaut).